 What Are Electronic Gold Receipts?

-They work as receipts for physical gold, held in a vault owned by the trading exchange.
+They work as receipts for physical gold held in a vault owned by the trading exchange.
 The stock exchange can source physical gold from deposits in delivery centres, domestic refineries and imports.
 Investors can redeem physical gold for Electronic Gold Receipts from any empanelled vault manager.

-People who wish to get an EGR need to submit a formal request for depositing physical gold to the vault manager while following the rules and guidelines of SEBI.
-The vault manager will then assess gold quality to ensure it fulfils the set standard list of criteria, check the necessary documents and accept the deposit.
-Post this, the buyer will receive a depository receipt for trading on BSE.
+People who wish to buy an EGR need to submit a formal request for depositing physical gold to the vault manager while following the rules and guidelines of SEBI.
+The vault manager will then assess the gold quality to ensure it meets the standard list of criteria, check the necessary documents and accept the deposit.

 Though EGR clearing and settlement is overlooked by clearing corporations, just like equities, futures and options, it would need a multi-level interaction of vaults, banks, retailers and others.